-PSI presents a distribution of these metrics so that developers can understand the range of FCP, FID, LCP, and CLS values for that page or origin.
-This distribution is also split into three categories: Good, Needs Improvement, and Poor, denoted with green, orange, and red bars.
-For example, seeing 14% within FCP's orange bar indicates that 14% of all observed FCP values fall between 1000ms and 3000ms.
-This data represents an aggregate view of all page loads over the previous 28-day collection period.
+PSI presents a distribution of these metrics so that developers can understand the range of experiences for that page or origin.
+This distribution is split into three categories: Good, Needs Improvement, and Poor, which are represented by green, amber, and red bars.
+For example, seeing 11% within LCP's amber bar indicates that 11% of all observed LCP values fall between 2500ms and 4000ms.

 Above the distribution bars, PSI reports the 75th percentile for all metrics.
 The 75th percentile is selected so that developers can understand the most frustrating user experiences on their site.
 These field metric values are classified as good/needs improvement/poor by applying the same thresholds shown above.

 Core Web Vitals are a common set of performance signals critical to all web experiences.
 The Core Web Vitals metrics are FID, LCP, and CLS, and they may be aggregated at either the page or origin level.
 For aggregations with sufficient data in all three metrics, the aggregation passes the Core Web Vitals assessment if the 75th percentiles of all three metrics are Good.
 Otherwise, the aggregation does not pass the assessment.
 If the aggregation has insufficient data for FID, then it will pass the assessment if both the 75th percentiles of LCP and CLS are Good.
 If either LCP or CLS have insufficient data, the page or origin-level aggregation cannot be assessed.

 Differences between Field Data in PSI and CrUX

 The difference between the field data in PSI versus the CrUX dataset on BigQuery is that PSI’s data is updated daily, while the BigQuery dataset is updated monthly and limited to origin-level data.
 Both data sources represent trailing 28-day periods.